mui/mui-x/docs/data/charts/getting-started/getting-started.md

 ### Positions

-Charts are composed of two main area.
+Charts are composed of two main areas.
 The SVG defined by its `width` and `height` delimits the available space.

-In this SVG we define a "drawing area" which contains the data representation.
+Within this SVG, a dedicated "drawing area" (aka "plot area") serves as the canvas for data representation.
-For example, the lines, bars, area, ...
+Here, elements like lines, bars, and areas visually depict the information.
-It's defined thanks to the object `margin = {top, bottom, left, right}` defining the margin between the SVG and the drawing area.
+It's controlled by the `margin = {top, bottom, left, right}` object defining the margin between the SVG and the drawing area.

-The space left by margins can be used to display axes, legend, title, or any other additional information.
+The space left by margins can display axes, titles, a legend, or any other additional information.

-For more information about those position configuration, visit the [styling page](/x/react-charts/styling/#styling).
+For more information about the position configuration, visit the [styling page](/x/react-charts/styling/#styling).

 ## Axis management